I have much love for NaNoWriMo.

 - The Sheriff was reviewed by fellow independent author Rosalyn Kelly.
 I will return the favour next month when I finish her debut fantasy novel Melokai.

-- I delivered my third annual guest lecure on self-publishing for the Creative Writing students at the University of Birmingham.
-I love standing at the lectern.
-Put on my pretentious blazer and everything!
+- I delivered my third annual guest lecture on self-publishing for the Creative Writing students at the University of Birmingham.
+I love standing at the lectern, kitted out in my pretentious blazer!